Where would you be without your mobile phone? If the answer is “completely lost”, you’re not alone.

 Embracing mobile commerce offers businesses unparalleled opportunities for growth and customer connection.

 Benefit #1: Reach your target customers faster

 Investing in mCommerce enables businesses to take on a true omnichannel marketing approach, allowing them to reach their target customers at the right time and place.

 Whether it’s through push notifications, offering in-app rewards, or geotracking, you can engage with your customers faster and more accurately than ever before.

-Adoption rates are extremely high and are expected to continue to rise, which means consumers are getting smarter and the demand for stellar m-commerce experiences will increase.
+As the popularity of mCommerce continues to rise, consumers are getting smarter and the demand for stellar user experiences will only increase.

 Customers have an accelerated buyer journey on mobile for several reasons:

 - Apps outperform browsers in load times, making for a frictionless user experience.

 - Apps are downloaded and stored and help users save buffering times with preloaded preferences.

 - The payments ecosystem has improved tremendously and reduced friction from view to purchase.